kyleatprinceton/cos597e-f25/project.md

 account.

-The project presentation should follow the same outline as a research paper presentation (minus the "opinion part") and will be 20-40 minutes in length (TBA later in the semester).
+The project presentation should follow the same outline as a research paper presentation (minus the "opinion part") and will be 30 minutes in length (plus 5-10 minutes for Q&A).

 The paper should be six to eight pages of two-column text (excluding references) following [USENIX